orb-lang/helm/doc/md/helm/modeselektor.md

 ### ModeS:showModal\(text, button\_style\)

-Shows a modal dialog with the given text and button stylesee raga/modal\.orb for valid button styles\)\.
+Shows a modal dialog with the given text and button style

-\(
+\(see raga/modal\.orb for valid button styles\)\.

 When the modal closes, the button that was clicked can be retrieved with modeS:modalAnswer\(\)\.